KiranThomasCherian/Computer-Vision-And-Digital-Image-Processing/README.md

 ## Assignment 2:

-1. a.
-Take an image of the wall of your house and apply a sobel filter and count the number of edge pixels in the edge map
+1. Take an image of the wall of your house and apply a sobel filter and count the number of edge pixels in the edge map.
-b.
 Do the same operation for the image of a tree ( capture your own image of the tree ) and report your observation on the two images

 2. Each of the images considered in the first problem apply Gaussian filters of size 7*7, 9*9 and 11*11.
 Repeat the problem 1 and report your observation